Eric-Kobayashi/mave-impute-statmethod/README.md

 - Python 3.9+
-- Required packages: pandas, numpy, scikit-learn, scipy, loguru, joblib, tqdm
+- Required packages: pandas, numpy, scikit-learn, scipy, loguru, joblib, tqdm On the Sanger farm we have built an environment that contains all the dependencies.
+    /software/hgi/softpack/installs/users/eh19/mave-impute/1-scripts/python
 - HGI wr module for batch submission